 Cooling and heating make up about 50 % of the total electrical power utilized in typical households.

-In order to save money on the electricity bill, compare the electricity market with iSelect for the best rates or just use the air conditioning unit when you need it.
+In order to save on electricity bill, compare the electricity market with iSelect for the best rates or just use the air conditioning unit when you need it.
 If you are going out of town or maybe just going to the office, turn off your air conditioner.

 You may also set the thermostat to turn on or off at a specific time.
 Another cost-effective way to cool off is to switch on your ceiling fan.
 Fans can help a room feel a couple of degrees cooler.
 Just don’t forget to turn off your fan once you leave your room!